crassaertcampings/geonames/README.md

   * `countryCode`: the two digit ([ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1)) country code for the country for which data will be downloaded and imported.
 Use `ALL` for all countries.
   * `sourceURL`: allows for specification of an alternate url prefix for downloads.
       Will be appended with your specified countryCode and `.zip`.
       If the field is undefined or an empty string then the code defaults to the official Geonames dumps.
+  * `excludeCodes` : exclude addresses with specific feature code (see [GeoNames Features Codes](https://www.geonames.org/export/codes.html)) for the list

 #### Admin Lookup
 Pelias has the ability to compute the admin hierarchy (county, region, country, etc)